-New South Wales Treasury welcomes the opportunity to respond to the Board's request for comments on Exposure Draft ED 144 'Proposed Australian Guidance to accompany AASB 1004 Contributions'.
-Attached are detailed comments.
+The Heads of Treasuries Accounting and Reporting Advisory Committee (HoTARAC) welcomes the opportunity to respond to the Board's request for comments on Exposure Draft ED 144 "Proposed Australian Guidance to accompany AASB 1004 Contributions".
+Detailed comments are provided in Appendix 1.